Living in Indonesia, A Site for Expatriates

 Cats and Dogs

-Be aware that most pets in Indonesia do not have the same level of hygiene, healthy daily diets and veterinary care as well cared for pets in the West.
+Be aware that most pets in Indonesia do not have the same level of hygiene, healthy diets and veterinary care as well cared for pets in the West.
+Many people also dislike dogs and cats and will abuse them.
+Because of this treatment, dogs and cats are often weary of humans and may seem distant.
 Caution your children about approaching dogs and cats, due to diseases and the potential for bites and scratches.
-Indonesia is not a rabies free country and rabid animals are seen in the cities.
+Indonesia is not a rabies free country so caution should be taken around unfamiliar animals.
+Read more about Pets in Indonesia.

 Ants